Car Brakes 101- Learn All you need to Know

 An anti-lock braking system or anti-skid braking system (ABS) is a vehicle safety system that allows the wheels on a motor vehicle to maintain traction with the road surface according to driver inputs while braking.

 It prevents the wheels from locking up and avoiding uncontrolled skidding.
-ABS is an automated system that uses the principles of threshold and cadence braking, practiced by skillful drivers with previous generation braking systems.
+ABS is an automated system that uses the principles of threshold and cadence braking, practised by skilful drivers with previous generation braking systems.

 The Anti Lock Braking System (ABS) does this at a much faster rate and with better control than many drivers could manage.